The Saltaire Village Website, World Heritage Site

 c 1899 - 25 August 1918

-Squire Clarence Greenwood was the son Levi Greenwood.
+Squire Clarence Greenwood was the son of Levi Greenwood.
 Levi was born c1873 in Morton Banks.
 He married Eliza Jane Ingleby 27 Febuary 1897 at St Johns, Baildon.

-Squire was born c1899 in Halifax, the second of three children.
+Squire was born c1899 in Halifax, the second of nine children.
 In 1911 they were living at 33 Kitson Street in Windhill with Levi employed as a fitter.
-By 1918 they had moved to 47 Titus Street in Saltaire.

 Squire served as a Private with the 8th Battalion Lincolnshire Regiment.
 He died 25 August 1918 and he is remembered on the Vis-En-Artois Memorial near Arras, France.
 Squire is remembered on the Rolls of Honour at Nab Wood, St. Pauls and St. Peters.